kevinlangleyjr/hm-next/README.md

-# Human Made Next.js Frontend
+# Human Made on the Jamstack

 [🚀 Deployed to Vercel](https://hm-next.vercel.app)